rust-lang/rust/src/doc/rustc-dev-guide/src/mir-borrowck.md

   - (More details can be found in [the NLL section](./mir-regionck.html).)
 - Finally, the borrow checker itself runs, taking as input (a) the results of move analysis and (b) the regions computed by the region checker.
-This allows is to figure out which loans are still in scope at any particular point.
+This allows us to figure out which loans are still in scope at any particular point.